 Truly, Allah is the One Who provides to all of His creatures.
 He is the sole source of provision:

 “And there is not a beast in the earth but the sustenance thereof depends on Allah.
 He knows its habitation and its repository.
 All is in a clear record.”
 (11:6)

-You are right, that some of His creation appear to have it very easy as far as provision is concerned, compared to others.
+You are right, that some of His creations appear to have it very easy as far as provision is concerned, compared to others.

-That is, they enjoy good health, shelter, food, and love of family.
+That is, they enjoy good health, shelter, food, and the love of family.